Urban-Analytics/INTEGRATE/docs/README.txt

 The content of the papers page is defined in papers.md.
 The content of the publications page is defined in publications.md.

+The papers and publications linked to on the papers/publications page are defined in the respective folders.

 ### Deployment

 The site is built and deployed automatically by GitHub Pages whenever changes are pushed to the main branch.